CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 exclude the words that are inside the ignore list that has been passed as settings value.

-For the feedback we use different redundant _FeedbackItems_ here, just to show what components are available.
-The settings value _target_ determines the amount of words our article should have and therefore can be used to calculate a percentage value how far the writing is progressed.
+For the feedback we use different redundant `FeedbackItems` here, just to show what components are available.
+The settings value `target` determines the amount of words our article should have and therefore can be used to calculate a percentage value how far the writing is progressed.

+## 4. Feedback Grouping

+The Feedback Hub supports the tabbed rendering of `FeedbackItems`.
+All you have to do is use the `withCollection` method which is supported by most `FeedbackItemBuilders`.
+For example, we could render the percentage based `FeedbackItems` on one tab and the count based scores on another by adding `.withCollection("tab1")` and `.withCollection("tab2")` to the builders.
+The result would look like this:

-## 4. Configuration
+## 5. Configuration

-We finally have to create a new _CMSettings_ document in the site local or global "Feedback Hub" configuration folder.
+We finally have to create a new `CMSettings` document in the site local or global "Feedback Hub" configuration folder.
 Below, you see an example of a matching configuration created for the the Blueprint Site "Chef Corp.".